 Their hero, Jackson, strengthened the executive branch in relation to both the legislative (Congress) and judicial (courts) branches, as well as the states.
 He came to office with a clear platform, unlike the overseer-type administrations that characterized most of the earlier presidents, Jefferson being the main exception.
 Previous presidents, for instance, understood the veto as intended for unconstitutional or crazy congressional laws, but Jackson understood that part of the checks and balances system was the president’s right to veto any law he disagreed with, just as Congress can override the president’s veto with a 2/3rd majority.
 His twelve vetoes eclipsed the previous six administrations’ ten total.

 A good example of both Jackson’s agenda and willingness to veto was his stance against the National Bank.
 Jackson thought that only specie, defined as hard money (coin) or precious metals like gold and silver, should be used as currency.
-He represented working farmers, craftsmen, and factory workers, and distrusted financiers who shuffled some paper around and made more money than producers who worked with their hands.
+It’s ironic that Jackson ended up on paper money instead of a coin (above).
+Jackson represented working farmers, craftsmen, and factory workers, and distrusted financiers who shuffled some paper around and made more money than producers who worked with their hands.
 We can only shudder to imagine what Jackson and his followers would’ve thought of the financial meltdown of 2008, when $10 trillion evaporated from American households, mainly because of the irresponsibility of mortgage lenders and big banks and the complexity of Wall Street’s derivative products.
-In this case, the biggest bank was associated with the government and, as mentioned, tied in the publics’ imagination to the Panic of 1819.
+In Jacksonian America, the biggest bank was associated with the government and, as mentioned, tied in the publics’ imagination to the Panic of 1819.

 Proponents of the National Bank feared that, when it came up for its second re-chartering in 1836, Jackson would veto it without concern for the political fallout because he would be a lame duck at the tail end of his second administration.
-They brought it up for re-chartering four years early, in the 1832 election, thinking Jackson wouldn’t dare block it, but he happily “killed the monster” anyway.
-During Donald Trump’s 2016, he promised to “drain the swamp” before adopting a pro-Wall Street platform early in his presidency.
-Still, he identified with Jackson’s persona and cultural populism and, like Harry Truman, named him as his favorite president (other favorites include Abraham Lincoln > George Washington, Lyndon Johnson > Franklin Roosevelt, Ronald Reagan > Calvin Coolidge, and Barack Obama > Abraham Lincoln).
+They brought it up for re-chartering four years early in the 1832 election, thinking that Jackson wouldn’t dare block it, but he happily “killed the monster” anyway (cartoon above).

 After firing an uncooperative Treasury Secretary and listening to state bank supporters like his VP Van Buren, Andrew Jackson’s administration drained the National Bank and redistributed the money to state banks.
 This, unfortunately, only spread the type of corruption and over-speculation in western land that Jackson feared.
 Old Hickory naïvely shared the common misconception that corruption is only something associated with higher levels of power.
 With the Bank War, we see Jackson strengthening the executive branch in relation to Congress, but not strengthening the American economy.